 If you know someone who knows someone whose brother works at Techcrunch, it might be worth a shot to get in touch with them about your campaign.
 If there ever was a time to call in a favor, it is now.

 20. Budget Time for Press Outreach

 You will be surprised at how much time it takes to do press outreach.
 You need to do research, actually send correspondence, and then reply and followup.
 Make sure to budget a little time every day to work on getting press.
 It is a process and will take time.

 An alternative is to hire a PR firm or virtual assistant to do outreach on your behalf.
-If you have time, I would recommend doing the outreach yourself.
+If you have time, I would recommend doing the outreach yourself for a personal touch.

 There are some good outreach tools to make your job a bit easier.
 We listed them in our Kickstarter Tools Guide.